 The monitoring of town centre footfall in the town of Eyemouth began later than other towns, in 2012.
+The highest levels of footfall recorded in the town centre are generally in the area from the Co-op supermarket to the Market Square.

 The town's highest recorded footfall was in 2015, but over the last five years footfall has declined in the town.
-This year Eyemouth recorded an increase of 47% bringing the footfall back up to the figure recorded in 2018.
-Eyemouth is the only surveyed town with a footfall increase matching levels pre-pandemic.
+In 2021, Eyemouth recorded an increase of 47% bringing the footfall back up to the figure recorded in 2018.
+Eyemouth is the only surveyed town with footfall counts, in both 2021 and 2022, matching pre-pandemic levels in 2018 and 2019.

-The summer 2019 retail report shows that the retail vacancy of Eyemouth matches the Scottish Borders average of 12%.
+However, the 2022 footfall count for Eyemouth decreased by 5% on last year.
+The summer 2022 retail report shows that the retail vacancy of Eyemouth is below the Scottish Borders average of 12%.